+Blow dry nice and smooth, then curl 1-inch sections, leaving the ends out.
 The type of guest that this look is great for is the girl on the go, anyone who is low maintenance, and anyone who likes that lived-in look.
 ItÂ’s great for anyone with a darker hair color who wants to add a little dimension, as well as guests who like to stretch out their time between salon visits.

 This look is a chocolate brown angled bob with some customized features to suit the clientÂ’s hair type and facial features.

 ThereÂ’s a hidden taper in the back to minimize bulk and a lot of texture to give her volume without having to deal with shaggy layers.

+A volumizing mist mixed with a smoothing cream will help her achieve a bodified blowout without frizz.
+Using a dry texture spray to finish the style will give her some grit and volume to show off the texture.
+This look would be suitable for hair types that range from straight to wavy.
 Thick hair will benefit the most because the shape minimizes bulk in the back and utilizes fullness in the front.
 Medium/neutral skin tones look amazing with a chocolate brown hair color, but the tone can be adjusted to suit anyone.
 Most of my clientele come in with a natural level 2 to 3 hair or pre-box dyed.
 Using the same batch throughout the entire application can result in your last section not lifting equally to the first section.
 Places weaves into foil and fully saturate the ends and brush upwards.

+This way you can put some bold pieces around the parted area and create that money piece everyone wants!
+This look is great for clients that prefer low maintenance in their color or brunetteÂ’s that want to slowly transition into the lighter side without the breakage in one shot.As the color grows out, clients can come in every 12 to 16 weeks for a quick glaze to freshen up their color and a trim to keep the ends clean.
 The more it grows out, the better it looks!
 I would describe this looks as a low maintenance yet glamorous color melt.
 I love how the dark root blends so effortlessly into the golden blonde.
 We like to keep her hair highly contrasted.
 I recommend this look to any client that is a fan of low maintenance.
 We used to always ash her out, but we have finally decided to embrace the golden tones of her blonde to really complement her warm skin tone.I always recommend a good shampoo and conditioner, the exact kind just depends on what type of hair you have.
 I put it in the hair after it has been curled!
 I would describe this look as a natural, sunkissed chocolate brown.
 I always tell my clients if they invest in their hair color they have to invest in good shampoo!
 ItÂ’s sulfate free and keeps the color from fading.
 I think this is a great color for someone who wants something natural and easy to maintain.

 40 Hottest Chocolate Brown Hair Color Ideas Of 2018